JKHeadley/ServiceBuilderTest/README.md

 - Right click the "ServiceBuilderTest.Service" project and select "Debug->Start New Instance"
 - Once the service is running, stop the debugger in VS
 - In the "ServiceTests" project, right click "Service References" and select "Add Service Reference..."
-- Click "Discover", select the service you just started, and click "OK"
+- Click "Discover", select the service you just started, make sure its named "ServiceReference1" and click "OK"
 - In VS, click "Test->Run->All Tests"
 - If the test succeeds, then everything is working, congrats!